Basketball, “The second religion of Lithuania”, attracts the largest crowds to arenas and TV screens.

 From autumn to spring the season of basketball clubs takes place.
 The two teams that are most followed are “Viniaus Lietuvos rytas” and “Kauno Žalgiris”.
-These teams, representing two largest cities of Lithuania, are major rivals (at least their fans are) and they both play in at least three leagues: Lithuanian Basketball League (LKL), Baltic Basketball League (BBL) and VTB United League (international league covering Eastern Europe).
+These teams, representing two largest cities of Lithuania, are major rivals (at least their fans are) and they both play in multiple leagues: Lithuanian Basketball League (LKL), Baltic Basketball League (BBL).
 Usually these two teams also compete in Euroleague, the most prestigious league where the richest teams of many European nations fight for the title.

 Unlike the national team, which has never been out of Top 10 at the official FIBA rankings, the Lithuanian clubs are somewhat weaker.
 Cheaper tickets and less advertisement revenue rarely let them compete against the might of the top Spanish, Israeli and Western European teams in hiring the best basketball players.
 Therefore the best Lithuanian talent usually plays abroad.
 Still however with budgets less than 10 million euro per year “Žalgiris” and “Lietuvos rytas” usually performs remarkably well with “Žalgiris” even having been the Euroleague champions in 1999 and “Lietuvos rytas” winning other international trophies.